-After checking into the Hotel Ambassador, I have a shower and go to bed, and manage to sleep for several hours.
+After checking into the Hotel Ambassador, I have a shower and manage to sleep for several hours.
 I’m feeling a bit better when I awake, and go for a walk with my camera.
 There is a local market on the Grot Mark, which is right next to the Grot Kerk, the main church in Haarlem.
 Haarlem has very little vehicle traffic.
 Most people walk or bicycle.
 There are thousands of bicycles of all descriptions, and there are dedicated bike roadways, although wearing helmets is not mandatory, and virtually nobody wears one.

 There are hundreds of cafes, bars, restaurants, fast food kiosks and shops, however I have yet to see an American fast food outlet.
 Smoking is widespread in the Netherlands, and it is allowed almost everywhere.
 That is a real step back as far as I’m concerned, although I see very few overweight people here.
 I suspect many people who live in the cities simply don’t own cars, since they are so expensive to own and operate.
 In Haarlem, parking runs to several Euros per hour, and is scarce.